aceta-minophen/Rudra/Tracking/README.md

 ## Implementation
 To access wearable having BLE (FitBit in our case, or earphones can even be used) and use it as a beacon and use the RSSI values to calculate distance between the tracker and Rudra.

+### Pre-requisites in Rudra Configuration
+1. Indoor floor plan should be available - Rudra needs to be trained first and store the locations in the system.
+2. RSSI values need to be pre-configured to measure distance accurately.

 ### Solution Paths
 1. Gain access to FitBit via the companion app https://github.com/Polidea/RxBluetoothKit/tree/master/ExampleApp
 2. Using ESP32: https://community.appinventor.mit.edu/t/arduino-distance-meassuring-through-bluetooth-classic-signal-strength-rssi-project/21175/2 , https://circuitdigest.com/microcontroller-projects/esp32-ble-client-connecting-to-fitness-band-to-trigger-light, https://github.com/nkolban/esp32-snippets/blob/master/cpp_utils/BLEClient.cpp#L366-L384